Key takeaways

 What does the Amazon Literary Partnership do?

-Since 2009, the Amazon Literary Partnership has provided $17 million in grants to more than 150 U.S. organizations, assisting many thousands of writers.
-Amazon has supported the National Book Foundation, Cave Canem, Girls Write Now, Hurston Wright Foundation, Poets & Writers, Words Without Borders, and more.
+The Amazon Literary Partnership has provided $18 million in grants to more than 150 U.S. organizations, assisting thousands of writers.
 We support literary centers, writing workshops, residencies, fellowships, literary magazines, independent publishers, poetry, and translation programs.
-Writers supported by these organizations have become bestselling authors and literary award winners.
+Recent examples include the National Book Foundation, Cave Canem, Girls Write Now, Hurston Wright Foundation, Poets & Writers, and Words Without Borders.
+Writers supported by these organizations have become best-selling authors and literary award winners.

-Grants are given to innovative, energetic groups whose core mission is to support diverse, underserved and marginalized writers, develop emerging writers and/or build the careers of working writers to connect them with readers.
+Grants are given to innovative, energetic groups whose core mission is to develop emerging writers, build the careers of working writers, and connect them with readers.
 We help writers across all genres and formats, fiction and nonfiction, including poetry and translation.

 Who works with the Amazon Literary Partnership?

-Since 2019, Amazon has partnered with the nation’s largest membership-based nonprofit organization advocating for American poets and poetry, the Academy of American Poets, on our Poetry Fund.
+Since 2019, Amazon has partnered with the Academy of American Poets, the nation’s largest membership-based nonprofit organization advocating for American poets and poetry, on our Poetry Fund.
 The Academy’s mission is to support American poets at all stages of their careers and to foster the appreciation of contemporary poetry.
-The Academy will convene a panel to review 2025 grant applications and disperse 10 to 15 grants for the Poetry Fund in 2025.
+The Academy will convene a panel to review 2026 grant applications and disperse 10-15 grants for the Poetry Fund.

 Amazon has also partnered with the Community of Literary Magazines and Presses (CLMP) for the last seven years for our Literary Magazine Fund.
-The aim of CLMP is to ensure a diverse and vibrant literary landscape by increasing the organizational capacity of small literary publishers, advocating on their behalf, and working to bring multiple literary stakeholder communities together.
-Like the Poetry Fund, the Literary Magazine Fund will administer 10 to 15 grants in 2025, selected by a panel convened by CLMP.
+The aim of CLMP is to ensure a diverse and vibrant literary landscape by increasing the organizational capacity of small literary publishers, advocating on their behalf, and bringing multiple literary stakeholder communities together.
+Like the Poetry Fund, the Literary Magazine Fund will administer 10-15 grants in 2026, selected by a panel convened by CLMP.

 How do the grants work and how can I apply?